gmarkomanolis/roofline/README.md

 ![alt text](/tutorial/survey_roofline.png)

 * If you click on the Roofline menu (left arrow on the above screenshot), you get the roofline model below.
-We select the checkbox that the arrows points as we use only one MPI process for the epxeriments and the initial roofline peak results are about full node.
+We select the checkbox that the arrows points as we use only one MPI process for the experiments and the initial roofline peak results are about full node.
+The data points represent different loops.
+The colors and the size of the data points indicate the percentage of the time, larger the circle, it consumes more time.
+The red color shows that the performance is not efficient.
+If you click on one of the data points the window below will show the corresponding code.

 ![alt text](/tutorial/roofline_model.png)